IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 There are two ways to generate a UID2 token, and the correct method to choose depends on the usage scenario:
 - **Publishers**: For publishers sharing UID2 tokens in the bid stream, convert the input email address or phone number directly to a UID2 token.
 For details, see [Sharing in the Bid Stream](sharing-bid-stream.md).
 - **All other participants**: To securely share UID2s between participants, first convert the input email address or phone number to a raw UID2, and then convert the raw UID2 to a UID2 token.
 This is the only valid method for sharing, other than for publishers sharing in the bid stream.
-See [Token Example for Sharing](#token-example-for-sharing).
+See [Generating the Token for UID2 Sharing: Example](#token-example-for-sharing).

 The correct way to generate the token, for all UID2 participants except publishers, is to use the `encrypt` function in the corresponding server-side SDK, or the UID2 Snowflake integration: see [Sharing Steps: Summary](sharing-implementing.md#sharing-steps-summary). -->

-## Token Example for Sharing
+## Generating the Token for UID2 Sharing: Example

 >Note: If you are a publisher, see [Token Example for Publishers in the Bid Stream](sharing-bid-stream.md#token-example-for-publishers-in-the-bid-stream).